 Any rider from any discipline is welcome at our clinics.
 You do not need to be an advanced rider, we work with “beginner beginners” all the way up to instructors and high level performance riders in all disciplines.
 People come to our clinics to truly learn, and everyone learns both from their own work and from the progress others make.
 Our clinics are fun, they're focused, and they're packed with useful information.

-We offer clinics at our farm in Washington, as well as anywhere across the globe.
-Clinics hosted in the Americas or other continents are managed by local organizers and set up directly by corresponding with NSAE.
+We offer clinics at the two farms, one in Fort Collins, Colorado, the other at Snohomish, Washington, as well as anywhere across the globe.
+Clinics hosted in the Americas or other continents are managed by local organizers and set up directly by corresponding with the practitioner you're interested in booking.
 Riding clinics, work in hand, or educational events are all possible... and more.
 Clinics with Craig Stevens and Mary Anne Campbell are offered in Europe several times each year.
 You'll work with Anneli Eriksson, our European agent, to schedule your event.

 Work in Hand